On this page

 To respect the principles of college residential living, Wheaton will not be regularly monitoring guests.
 Access to residence halls is only provided to residents and it is incumbent on the community to self-monitor and ensure compliance with these guidelines.
 Failure to comply with the guest policy will result in removal of guest privileges and may result in removal from housing.

 All on-campus residents are strongly encouraged to minimize travel off campus.
 Travel should be limited to essential needs such as attending medical appointments or work.
 It is expected that all residents abide by current college policy regarding off-campus or out-of-state travel and the subsequent requirements for self-isolation.

 Changing Your Fall Residency Status

 As more information is becoming available about campus life and classes in the Fall semester, and in the context of the national picture related to COVID-19, we have received a growing number of requests from students to switch from being on-campus to studying remotely.
-We will continue to provide you flexibility in terms of the timeline for making that decision, but if you are leaning toward studying remotely it would greatly help our planning processes if you would indicate that within the next five to seven days.
+We will continue to provide flexibility in terms of the timeline for making that decision.
 For anyone looking to make this change, please utilize this Fall Semester Status Change form.
 If you have any questions about how your student status may affect your billing, please contact Student Financial Services at firstname.lastname@example.org.
-The final room assignment process will begin next week and those students choosing to remain on campus will be notified of their housing assignments soon thereafter.

 Living Off-Campus and Commuting to and from Campus